 - parents; and

-- anyone you authorise the College to disclose your private information to.
+- authorise the College to disclose your private information to.

 Sending information overseas: The College will not send personal information about an individual outside Australia without: